topmonks/defi-puzzle/README.md

 # DeFi Puzzle
-Lets users create advanced financial products such as fixed-term futures contracts with all the DeFi qualities of decentralization, trustlessness & no counterparty risk.
+Lets users create advanced financial products such as fixed-term futures contracts with the DeFi qualities of decentralization, trustlessness & no counterparty risk.

 Idea conceived & first commits done at ETHBerlinZwei (https://github.com/ethberlinzwei).

-For better understanding of our project, we recommend getting familiar with Compound's cTokens: https://compound.finance/ctokens.
+For better understanding of our project, we recommend getting familiar with Compound's cTokens: .

 ## The Missing Piece of the Puzzle
 What we have: